madeline-stevens/coding-falcons-react/README.md

 Which is exactly what we want becuase we haven't filled out the profile form yet.

 34. Next is to create the route that takes us from the blank profile dashboard to the profile create form.
+I did this within profile.js under the header- //@desc Create OR edit user profile

+35. Now we need to set up custom validation for the create profile form by creating a profile.js form in the validation folder.
+36.

 ### Resources